The rules that govern the operation of the NZIC

 9.4.1 Fellows of the Institute and Branch Committees shall have the right to nominate Members for Fellowship.
 In so doing they shall provide the supporting evidence required by Section 9.4.

 9.5 The Fellowship Committee may recommend that one or more assessors be appointed for any particular application.
-The appointment of assessors shall be made by the Council or, between meetings of the Council, by the President and the General Secretary.
-Where assessors have been appointed they shall examine the evidence submitted by the candidate and report there upon to the Fellowship Committee through the Honorary General Secretary.
+The appointment of assessors shall be made by the Council or, between meetings of the Council, by the President and the Administrator.
+Where assessors have been appointed, they shall examine the evidence submitted by the candidate and report there upon to the Fellowship Committee through the Administrator.

 9.6 After having considered the evidence submitted by a candidate for the Fellowship, together with the report, if any, of the assessors appointed for the particular application, the Fellowship Committee shall report there upon to the Council.